tanmay-sketch/AIBharat/README.md

 # Awesome-AI-By-Bharat
 This repository contains a hand-curated resources of Artificial Intelligence technologies built by India.

+While 'AI-For-Bharat' is valuable, it doesn't quite encompass the spirit of self-reliance that 'AI-By-Bharat' entails.
+Who truly owns the AI technology when we use cloud services or open-source frameworks? 🤔 It's a complex matter to define, but imagine a litmus test: if there were sanctions against India, would your AI-powered product or technology still function? 💪

   <a href="https://awesome.re">
     <img src="https://awesome.re/badge.svg" alt="Awesome" />